 But many are left scratching their heads at the gas pump because they aren’t sure what type of gas their snowblower is supposed to use!

 Snowblowers with 4-cycle engines use regular 87-grade unleaded gasoline which can be easily found at the local gas station.
 Make sure not to use any gas that has 10% ethanol or more in your snowblower.

 Snowblowers with 2-cycle engines require a gasoline and oil mix.
-Refer to your owner’s manual for the correct gas to oil mix required for your engine.
-When mixing gas with oil, use a 2-cycle oil and not a standard engine oil.
+Refer to your owner’s manual for the correct gas-to-oil mix required for your engine.
+When mixing gas with oil, use a 2-cycle oil and not standard engine oil.
 NEVER run straight gas through a 2-cycle engine.

 What is the Best Gas for Snowblowers?

 Those with all sizes of driveways rely on a snowblower to clear snow and provide a clear pathway to their homes.

 While snowblowers come in different sizes and styles, they are all relatively similar when it comes to internal components.
 Most snowblowers will feature the same four-stroke engine style, which uses unleaded gasoline.